U.S. senator says labor board should not 'muzzle' lawmakers

-WASHINGTON Feb 27 (Reuters) - Tennessee Senator Bob Corker called on federal authorities on Thursday not to muzzle lawmakers who do not support union organizing as they consider the United Auto Workers' appeal of a failed effort to represent workers at a Volkswagen plant in his state.
+WASHINGTON (Reuters) - Tennessee Senator Bob Corker called on federal authorities on Thursday not to muzzle lawmakers who are opposed to union organizing as they consider the United Auto Workers' appeal of a failed effort to represent workers at a Volkswagen plant in his state

 "I hope that the NLRB will understand and realize the magnitude of what they are going to be deciding and in no way will try to muzzle public officials who are community leaders from expressing their point of view," he said during a meeting with reporters organized by the Christian Science Monitor.

 Corker noted that President Barack Obama had also waded into the fight by accusing skeptical politicians of being "more concerned about German shareholders than American workers.

 Corker said he spoke out to counteract misinformation from the auto workers union.
 "The UAW had been spreading rumors that the only way a new SUV line was going to come to the plant and double its size, the only way that was going to happen was if the plant was organized by the UAW," he said.

 The UAW denies that organizers allowed into the plant in the week ahead of the vote's start said anything about needing a union vote result to bring the new product to the Chattanooga plant.
 Union officials say they have been consistent in saying the result of the vote would not affect VW's decision on where to place the new product.

 Corker did not answer when asked if VW officials were the source of his comment about the company's plans for the SUV line.